-It can be worn as a wedding suit, a business meeting, a job interview, date night, church, or theatre.
+It can be worn as a wedding suit, a business meeting, a job interview, date night, church, or theater.

 Where to Wear

 A black or blue pinstripe double-breasted suit is the perfect way to be taken seriously in a business meeting.
-A red or blue tie and brown loafers complete this power-look.
+A red or blue tie and brown loafers complete this powerful look.